 Welcome, prematurely balding men and five women who are married to prematurely balding men and decided if you can’t beat them, join them!
 Make yourself comfortable, this is gonna be a long post.
-Here make yourself some java.
-Okay, you just poured rat poison into your coffee.
-Don’t worry, it can’t be worse than owning Pablo Sandoval in the 1st half.
-Oh, you owned him and that’s why you poured it into coffee!
+Here, enjoy some coffee.
+Oops, you just drank rat poison.
+Don’t worry, it can’t be worse than owning Chris Archer in the 1st half.
+Oh, you owned him and that’s why you drank the poison!
 Now, I’m following!
-Hey, who’s leading here?
-Well, whoever it is their taillight is out and I’m gonna have to make a citizen’s arrest.
-Before we get into the top 100 for the 2nd half of 2015 fantasy baseball, let’s just be glad our 18-year-old selves can’t see us now, we’d get beat up!
+Hey, I’m supposed to be leading!
+Before we get into the top 100 for the 2nd half of 2016 fantasy baseball, let’s just be glad our 18-year-old selves can’t see us now, we’d get beat up!
 But our twelve-year-old selves would think we’re the coolest!
-So, as with all of the other 2015 fantasy baseball rankings, take this list with a grain of salt.
-If you need a 2nd baseman, but an outfielder is above him that doesn’t mean you can’t trade the outfielder for the 2nd baseman.
+So, as with all of the other 2016 fantasy baseball rankings, take this list with a grain of salt.
+If you need a 2nd baseman, but an outfielder is above him that doesn’t mean you can’t trade that outfielder for that 2nd baseman.
 Also, things change in fantasy baseball.
 Daily.
-I could put Au Shizz number two on the top 100 list for the second half of 2015 and he could pull a–Well, we won’t even mention an injury with Goldy.
+I could put Bryce Harper number two on the top 100 list for the second half of 2016 and he could pull a–Well, we won’t even mention an injury with Bryce.
 Why soil a good thing, ya know?
 This list is a road map for where I think guys are valued.
 It’s not the Holy Grail in the Church of Grey, that would be my mustache.
-This list is NOT (caps for emphasis, not aesthetics) where I see guys ending up if you were to take their first half and combine it with the 2nd half of their season.
+This list is NOT (caps for emphasis, not aesthetics) where I see guys ending up if you were to take their first half and combine it with the 2nd half.
 This is simply a list of the top hundred fantasy baseball players if you were to pick them up today.
-So while Carlos Santana did not have the greatest first half, he will appear on this list because I still believe.
-The projections are not their combined 1st half and 2nd half numbers; these are their projections for the 2nd half of 2015.
+So while David Price did not have the greatest first half, he will appear on this list because I still believe.
+The projections are not their combined 1st half and 2nd half numbers; these are their projections for the 2nd half of 2016.
 I also liberally used our rest of the season Fantasy Baseball Player Rater.
-That’s right, we have a Player Rater that tells you what guys will do.
+That’s right, we have a Player Rater that tells you what players will do.
 It’s like that camera from The Twilight Zone.
 Welcome to the future!
-Anyway, here’s the top 100 for fantasy baseball for the 2nd half of 2015:Please, blog, may I have some more?
+Anyway, here’s the top 100 for fantasy baseball for the 2nd half of 2016:Please, blog, may I have some more?